The Bankrate promise

 Pros and cons of paying off your mortgage early

-- Eliminates your monthly mortgage payment, freeing up extra funds for use in retirement
+- Eliminates your monthly mortgage payment, freeing up extra funds

 - Potentially saves you thousands of dollars in interest